Navigate - CNA, Grenfell Campus funding

 His work experience in the education sector is extensive, spanning more than 25 years.
 During that time, he’s held leadership positions at both the secondary and post-secondary levels, provincially, nationally and internationally.

-Most recently, Dr. Radford was the National Director for Strategy, Project Management and Applied Research for the Abu Dhabi Centre for Technical and Vocational Education and Training in the UAE.
+Since June 2016, Dr. Radford has been active in the role of CNA’s Senior Vice President of Academics and Chief Learning Officer.
+Before joining the CNA community, Dr. Radford was the National Director for Strategy, Project Management and Applied Research for the Abu Dhabi Centre for Technical and Vocational Education and Training in the UAE.
 Prior to that, he was the Vice President of Access and Strategic Initiatives, and also the Acting Vice President of Academic and Student Services for Vancouver Community College in British Columbia.

 Elizabeth Kidd, Vice President, Corporate Services